lmaccherone/resumes/product-engineering.md

 ### Cloudflare-Specific Contributions

 - **WebSocket transport SEP:** Authored a WebSocket transport SEP under consideration for the next MCP specification, with a Cloudflare-based reference implementation.
-This leverages Durable Objects' ability to maintain connections while hibernating, making WebSockets a much better fit for Cloudflare's architecture than the current MCP network transport, Streamable HTTP.
+This leverages Durable Objects' ability to maintain connections while hibernating, which makes WebSockets a much better fit for Cloudflare's architecture than the current MCP network transport, Streamable HTTP.
 - **Durable Objects ecosystem contributions:** Developed two open-source projects specifically targeting the Durable Objects ecosystem, demonstrating deep expertise and commitment to Cloudflare's developer community.
 - **Active community engagement:** Recognized as a leading contributor on Cloudflare's #durable-objects Discord channel, consistently helping developers solve implementation challenges and providing guidance.